GandhiCloudLab/smart-guide/Kubernetes/001-Mounting-Volume-in-POD-and-Deployment/README.md

 Edit the image of the pod with image = `redis:6.0`

 Observation : The POD is not recreated.
-The same POD exists only the container is recreated.
+The same POD exists, only the container is recreated.

 Explanation : POD might contain more than one containers and it is not required to recreate the POD when the image of one container is changed.